-- Completed all ESL courses and Reading and Writing Developmental courses, if required. - Completed college-credited laboratory science courses in BIOL 124 & BIOL 125 with a "C" or higher in the past 5 years.
+- Completed all ESL courses and Reading and Writing Developmental courses, if required. - Nursing students need to be 18 years of age by the start of the first nursing course, due to contractual agreements with our clinical agencies. - Completed college-credited laboratory science courses in BIOL 124 & BIOL 125 with a "C" or higher in the past 5 years.
 Each course must be four (4) college credits.
 Students who became pre-nursing majors before 9/1/2017 may follow previous nursing requirements and will have NO TIME LIMIT of required science courses.